 ServerAliveCountMax 3

-# General settings for specific IP range (alias: 10.0.0.*)
+# General rule for a specific IP range (alias pattern: 10.0.0.*)

 Host 10.0.0.*